 We describe the proposed design and implementation of the LSST Alert Distribution System, which provides rapid dissemination of alerts to community alert brokers.
 At time of writing, this service is still under development; this “living document” describes current thinking, but is expected to evolve over the course of LSST construction.

 2 Alert Serialization¶

 Alerts are packaged using Apache Avro .
 Avro is a framework for data serialization in a compact binary format.
 It has been used at scale in both industry and science, and it is the recommended format for data streamed with Apache Kafka.
 Avro is more structured in format than JSON or XML, the currently used format of VOEvent 2.0.
 Furthermore, image — or other — files can be embedded in Avro packets, making it possible to embed postage stamp cutouts of detected difference image sources in a much more compact and convenient way than the current VOEvent standard.
 Libraries for reading and writing Avro are available in many languages, including Python.

 Each alert is packaged as its own Avro packet, as opposed to wrapping groups of alerts per visit together.
-As alerts are anticipated to arrive independently from the end of the Alert Generation Pipeline parallelized by CCD, the Kafka platform (see 3 Alert Distribution) acts as a cache before distribution, and individually packaged alerts makes this process simple.
-Additionally, packaging alerts separately allows filters to take individual alerts as input and pass each alert independently without having to repackage groups, which makes chaining filters straightforward.
+Packaging alerts separately allows brokers to take individual alerts as input and process each alert independently without having to repackage groups.
+As alerts are anticipated to arrive independently from the end of the Alert Generation Pipeline parallelized by CCD, the Kafka platform (see 3 Alert Distribution) acts as a cache before distribution, and individually packaging alerts makes this process simple.

 2.2 Alert Schemas¶

 2.2.1 Purpose and Structure¶

 Avro alert packets are composed of opaque binary data.
 Interpretation of this data is done according to a schema, which defines the type and structure of each field within the packet.
 Strict adherence to the schema ensures that data will be correctly interpreted upon receipt.